mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 A simple way of thinking about the cost of reading data is that if reading from L1 has the cost of `1`, the cost of reading from L2 is `10`, the cost of reading from L3 is `100` and the cost of reading from RAM is `1000`.

-When we need to write highly performant code that process a lot of data we want to minimize the foot-print of the data to ensure as much as possible fits into the L1 cache and that we uses the band-width as efficiently as possible.
+When we need to write highly performant code that process a lot of data we want to minimize the foot-print of the data to ensure as much as possible fits into the L1 cache and that we uses the bandwidth as efficiently as possible.
 Because of the prefetcher we should read data sequentially.

 ## What is a lot of data?